-Jochen Barf is responsible for the software design of the flight segment, as well as of the ground segment, which is divided to several main work packages.
+Jochen Barf is responsible for the software design of the flight segment, which is divided to several main work packages.
 As he thus is most familiar with the algorithm for horizon detection best, the "Evaluation" WP is also allocated to him.